-Either uncheck the "Enable Authentication" parameter in device properties or enable authentication on the device.
+Either disabled the "Authentication" property in device properties or enable authentication on the device.

-Secure authentication failure on device < channel.device >.
+Secure authentication failure on device <channel.device>.
 Key Status Request communications failure.
 Session keys are not valid.

 - 1. The master and slave are not configured to match. - 2.
 Either the master or the slave restarted, and the other is expecting a different session key.